Member of Provincial Parliament

 - Smart meters, renewable energy and electricity

 - How much electricity-generating capacity did the Mike Harris government build?
 Try none.
 How about a blackout like the summer of 2003?
-These days, that's far less likely to occur because Dalton McGuinty and the Government of Ontario have actually built electricity generation capacity.
+These days, that's far less likely to occur because the Liberal Government of Ontario has actually built electricity generation capacity.
 In renewable energy, Ontario has literally gone from worst to first in North America.
 World-leader Samsung of Korea liked what it saw, and invested the $7 billion that could have gone anywhere else in North America into Ontario.
 The rest of the world wants to buy renewable energy technology, and now Ontario has it to sell.
 The Tories don't think those high-value jobs ought to come to Ontario.
-Dalton McGuinty does.
+Ontarians do.
 So do the students in our universities who study leading edge energy technology here.
 Now they will be able to work in Ontario, start companies in Ontario and relocate companies to Ontario.
-Dalton McGuinty and the Government of Ontario want to give you a break on the price of electricity if you use it after peak hours.
+Our Liberal Government of Ontario want to give you a break on the price of electricity if you use it after peak hours.
 Tim Hudak and the two-tax Tories want to stick you with the same high electricity price no matter when you flip a light switch, or run the dishwasher or dryer.
 Conservative energy policy is about burning dirty coal, which kills people.
 Find out about the Green Energy Act by clicking here.

 - E-Health and electronic health care records